What is ener-G-save?

 Ener-G-save is the brainchild of Harold Grinspoon, a Longmeadow based philanthropist who for more than 2 decades has supported varied educational initiatives, as well as young entrepreneurs and regional farmers.
 More on Harold Grinspoon and his work here.

-Ener-G-save’s community-based programs local energy efficiency as an important lever to help people spend less on energy while reducing greenhouse gas emissions.
+Ener-G-save’s community-based programs focus on increasing local energy efficiency as an important lever to help people spend less on energy while reducing greenhouse gas emissions

 Collaborating with towns, grassroots groups, businesses, faith communities, and contractors we help residents navigate and take full advantage of existing utility incentives for energy efficiency.